alemar11/ios-watchos-tvos-macos-resources/README.md

 * [JLStickerTextView](https://github.com/luiyezheng/JLStickerTextView) - add text(multiple line support) to imageView, edit, rotate or resize them as you want, then render the text on image.
 * [HighlightTextView](https://github.com/yusayusa/HighlightTextView)
 * [Marklight](https://github.com/macteo/Marklight) - Markdown syntax highlighter for iOS.
+* [Mustard](https://github.com/mathewsanders/Mustard) - Mustard is a Swift library for tokenizing strings when splitting by whitespace doesn't cut it.
 * [NextGrowingTextView](https://github.com/muukii/NextGrowingTextView) - The next in the generations of 'growing textviews' optimized for iOS 7 and above.
 * [PTPPlaceholderTextView](https://github.com/pitiphong-p/PTPPlaceholderTextView) - A simple naive implementation of UITextView subclass to support placeholder text rendering in UITextView.
 * [RealtimeGradientText](https://github.com/kevinzhow/RealtimeGradientText) - Gradient Text in Real.